josephbooth/acs-variable-lookup-tool/README.md

 ---

+## Known Issues
+ - Multiple Geographies are not supported at this time

+---

 ## **Why This Tool Exists**
 Finding the right **variable names** in Census API responses is **not straightforward** when working with **data.census.gov**.